FZambia/centrifuge/docs/content/deploy.rst

 Heroku
 ~~~~~~

 Centrifuge can be deployed on Heroku.
-There is an example in Centrifuge repo - simple chat
-on JSFiddle using Centrifuge hosted on Heroku.

 The recipe of deploying Centrifuge on Heroku can be found here: https://github.com/centrifugal/heroku-centrifuge

-The final result is available here: `centrifuge.herokuapp.com <https://centrifuge.herokuapp.com/>`_ (password = ``password``)